Would you like to be non-touristy the next time you visit Paris?

 Cemetery of Montparnasse is the third-largest in Paris and rivals Père Lachaise in the 20th district for famous “residents”, particularly the who’s who of literature, music, art, film, sculpture, and poetry.
 There are 35,000 people buried here and the list of notables, both French and international, is very impressive.
 Some examples: composer Camille Saint-Saens, author Guy de Maupassant, author Charles Baudelaire, author and feminist Simone de Beauvoir, author-philosopher Jean-Paul Sartre, American actress Jean Seberg, and author Chaim Soutine.
 Entrance to the cemetery is free and is in the 14th district.

-Musée des Arts et Métiers (see separate post)is a museum of industry and progress.
+This intriguing destination (see separate post) is a museum of industry and progress.
 Here you’ll find the first mechanical calculator created by Blaise Pascal, early airplane models, early instruments of all kinds, like binoculars, cameras, cars, as well as each successive and more perfected version of it.
 It’s absolutely fascinating, especially for those who like inventions and mechanical devices.
-These you’ll find in seven categories: Scientific Instruments, materials, mechanics, transportation, energy, construction, and communication.
+You’ll find them in seven categories: Scientific Instruments, materials, mechanics, transportation, energy, construction, and communication.
 The museum was established in 1794, as a repository of these signs of inventive progress through history.
 It’s free the first Sunday of each month.

 Get many more ideas of unusual and interesting things to do in Magical Paris: Over 100 Things to Do Across Paris.